Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Auto-eval metrics: Additional experiments on T2I

 \subsection{Analysing Auto-Eval Metric results per skill.}

-We present the per-skill Spearman Ranked Correlation between different auto-eval metrics and human annotation templates in \ref{fig:all_results_by_category_high_level}.
-We observe a similar trend across the three plots, as we discussed in \ref{sec:experiments}: Gecko is the best on handling prompts with ``language complexity'', which can be attributed to the coverage tagging and filtering steps in its pipeline that make Gecko less prone to errors when processing long and complicated prompts.
+We present the per-skill Spearman Ranked Correlation between different auto-eval metrics and human annotation templates in \Figure{fig:all_results_by_category_high_level}.
+We observe a similar trend across the three plots, as we discussed in \Section{sec:experiments}: Gecko is the best on handling prompts with ``language complexity'', which can be attributed to the coverage tagging and filtering steps in its pipeline that make Gecko less prone to errors when processing long and complicated prompts.
 DSG is better on ``compositional prompts'', as it can leverage its utilization of dependency graphs.
-VNLI demonstrates advantages in assessing ``shape'', ``color'', and ``text'' (\eg \textsc{text rendering}) prompts, as the model is trained to discriminate keywords within these categories.
-Meanwhile, it is also worth noting that all metrics exhibit relatively poor performance on ``text'' and ``named identity'', highlighting the current lack of OCR and named recognition ability in existing contrastive, NLI and VQA models.
+VNLI and VQAScore demonstrate advantages in assessing ``shape'', ``color'', and ``text'' (\eg, \textsc{text rendering}) prompts though we note they are both worse on the more complex prompts (\eg, ``compositional'' and ``language complexity'').
+When leveraging a better QA/VQA model (\eg, GeminiFlash) for \model, we see improvements across the board; \model~with GeminiFlash performs consistently the same or better than VNLI/VQAScore.
+TIFA and CLIP consistently perform poorly and worse than the other metrics.
+It is also worth noting that all metrics exhibit relatively poor performance on ``text'', ``style'', and ``named identity'', highlighting the current lack of OCR and named recognition ability in existing contrastive, NLI and VQA models.